What is income drawdown?

 - If you’re planning to put the money you take into savings or other investments, you should compare and think about how it will get treated for inheritance tax purposes

-Apply for income drawdown
+Apply or transfer for income drawdown

 Is it right for you?